 ‘Nadine’ (Steinfeld) has a lot to endure: her popular-jock big brother (Blake Jenner), going to the same school, seems to get all the attention, and ditzy single Mom (Kyra Sedgwick) has her own basket of nerves.
 Best friend (Haley Lu Richardson) falls for the brother, which Nadine interprets as treason, while unassuming ‘Erwin’ (Hayden Szeto–he’s 31!) has a timid crush on her.
 Since an accident claimed her empathetic Dad (Eric Keenleyside), and her BGF has committed the sin of living her own life, the sounding board for Nadine’s rants and miseries is her history teacher (Woody Harrelson–excellent), compassionate under a veneer of deadpan wry, letting her know when she ceaselessly pesters him “Wow.
 I actually was writing my own suicide note just now.
 I have 32 fleeting minutes of happiness during lunch, which has been eaten up again and again by the same especially badly dressed student, and I finally thought I would rather have the dark nothingness.”

 Writer-director Kelly Fremon Craig’s first directing turn is assured, and her script ripples with an authentic and fresh voice that shows a hoping heart beneath the brainy jabs (she’d written Post Grad seven years earlier, which drew scathing reviews, and sank like a stone.
 I haven’t seen it; maybe the critics were all wet–Ebert liked it).
-Instead of loading up the background with diverting pop tunes and parading a bunch of coarse skits, this concentrates on giving dimension to its characters; all of them are as well played as they are written.
+Instead of loading up the background with diverting pop tunes and parading a bunch of coarse skits, this concentrates on giving dimension to its characters; all of them as well-played as they are written.
 The key with this genre is whether or not you can relate and care: most of us can do the former, but we bank on the showmen to engage our empathy zone.
 Commenting in “The Writing Studio” Craig said “I’ve always been intrigued by periods of rapid emotional growth and self-examination, when situations change around us, forcing us to step into new roles and re-determine who we are and how we feel about ourselves.
 I started this project in an effort to try to capture this particular age and generation as truthfully as I could and with a respect for the complexity and messiness of it all.
 Passing from youth to adulthood is intense and terrifying and beautiful, and in many ways the experience of anyone, any age, shedding their old self and becoming new.”

 Craig was fortunate to be shepherded by co-producer James L. Brooks, who mentored her direction, and the 104 minutes have the intelligent Brooksian glide to complement Craig’s peppery wit.